MorphoSource/Community/IIIF4.md

 ## IIIF Feature Matrix and Examples

-This table uses the IIIF 3D TSG's list of 3D draft manifests to show what features are currently supported in MorphoSource's Aleph-R3F viewer.
+This table shows what IIIF 3D features are currently supported in MorphoSource's Aleph-R3F viewer using the IIIF 3D TSG list of 3D draft manifests.

 | Manifest | Supported? | Example
 | :--- | :---: | :---: |